probablyduncan/falafel/README.md

 - remove junicode (use images for stamps)
 - remove atkinson extra fonts (use images for stamps, semibold for bold)

+optimize junicode and use instead of images?? https://github.com/zachleat/glyphhanger

 colophon notes:
 https://fraunces.undercase.xyz/ inspiration or hero section